Create and manage roles with Splunk Web

 - In the Indexed fields and values time range drop down list, choose a time range to search for indexed fields and their associated values.

 For these controls to work, you must have selected at least one index with data in the Indexes tab.
-Changing the default time of 60 seconds can increase the amount of time it takes to populate the Indexed Fields and Values text boxes.
+Changing the default time of 60 seconds can increase the amount of time it takes to populate the Indexed Fields and Values text boxes, but might be necessary to retrieve a comprehensive list of indexed fields.

 - In the "Indexed fields" text box, do one of the following: